- Publish Date: 08-06-2020 / 4:30 PM

 1) Vitamin C

-According to a study by researchers from the University of Utah School of Medicine, Vitamin C is essential to keeping your cervix health.
-More importantly, it effectively aids in reducing the risk of severe diseases like cervical cancer or treatable conditions like cervical stenosis or even cervical pain in certain situations.
+According to a study by researchers from the University of Utah School of Medicine, Vitamin C is essential to keeping your cervix healthy.
+But, more importantly, it effectively aids in reducing the risk of severe diseases like cervical cancer or treatable conditions like cervical stenosis or even cervical pain in certain situations.

 Vitamin C’s Recommended Dietary Allowance (RDA) is 75mg for adult females.
 To support cervical health, try to incorporate the following Vitamin C rich foods in your diet: